SVL: Empowering Spiking Neural Networks for Efficient 3D Open-World Understanding: Related Works

-\paragraph{Vision-language Models (VLMs)} aim to align image and text embeddings for cross-modal transfer, with CLIP \cite{radford2021learning} being a seminal work that uses contrastive learning for zero-shot classification.
+\paragraph{Vision-language Models (VLMs)} aim to align image and text embeddings for cross-modal transfer, with CLIP \cite{radford2021learning,zhao2025favchat,chen2025inter3d,li2021self} being a seminal work that uses contrastive learning for zero-shot classification.
 Building on this foundation, subsequent methods have expanded cross-modal alignment to include other modalities.
 These approaches typically fall into two categories: dual-encoder and triple-encoder frameworks.
 Dual-encoder fine-tune both visual and textual encoders \cite{li2023spikeclip,Zhang2021PointCLIPPC,Zhu2022PointCLIPVP}.
-Triple-encoder frameworks incorporate additional modality-specific encoders \cite{Xue2022ULIPLA,Xue2023ULIP2TS,Zeng2023CLIP2CL}, which combine triple models to achieve open-world understanding.
-This architecture is highly flexible, making it suitable for a variety of downstream tasks \cite{xu2024pointllm,liuopenshap2023}.
-However, triple-encoder frameworks still rely on large text encoders during inference, hindering hardware deployment. \paragraph{Efficient 3D Recognition} is to learn better representations from sparse and irregular 3D geometric data (e.g., event and point cloud).
-Currently, there exist two main approaches.
-Point-based methods \cite{qi2017pointnet,wang2019space} utilize the PointNet series to directly extract geometric features from raw 3D data and make predictions.
-Voxel-based methods \cite{wu20153d} first convert the 3D data into regular voxels and then use 3D sparse convolutions for feature extraction.
-Nevertheless, the improved accuracy is often accompanied by increased computational costs, limiting its applicability in practical systems Hence, numerous studies \cite{ren2024spiking,wu2024spikepoint,zhou2025spikingpoint} in the SNN field combine spiking neurons with point-based methods like PointNet \cite{qi2017pointnet} for low energy consumption edge computing.
-These methods are too simplistic to apply to various tasks and datasets.
-It was not until E-3DSNN \cite{qiu2024efficient} used spike sparse convolution to achieve high performance in numerous 3D tasks with spike-driven nature.
-Our approach is orthogonal to the aforementioned 3D encoders.
-Pre-training with SVL can enhance the visual extraction capabilities of the 3D encoders, thereby improving their performance in 3D recognition tasks.
-SVL can also endow them with the ability to achieve open-world understanding while retaining their spike-driven nature.
+Triple-encoder frameworks incorporate additional modality-specific encoders \cite{Xue2022ULIPLA,Xue2023ULIP2TS,Zeng2023CLIP2CL,su2025safe}, which combine triple models to achieve open-world understanding.
+This architecture is highly flexible, making it suitable for a variety of downstream tasks \cite{xu2024pointllm,liuopenshap2023,Wu_2025_ICCV,li2025unif2ace}.
+However, triple-encoder frameworks still rely on large text encoders during inference, hindering hardware deployment.

+\paragraph{Efficient 3D recognition} from sparse, irregular data (events, point clouds) follows two main directions: point-based pipelines that operate on raw points to extract geometric features~\cite{qi2017pointnet,wang2019space}, and voxel-based pipelines that discretize into regular grids and apply sparse 3D convolutions~\cite{wu20153d}.
+While deeper voxel/backbone designs can improve accuracy, the gains often come with substantial compute and memory costs, hindering deployment.
+To reduce cost, the SNN community has integrated spiking neurons with point-based models for low-power edge computing~\cite{ren2024spiking,wu2024spikepoint,zhou2025spikingpoint}; early designs, however, tend to be task-specific and capacity-limited.
+E-3DSNN~\cite{qiu2024efficient} advances this line with spike sparse convolutions, delivering strong results across multiple 3D tasks while preserving spike-driven operation.
+Orthogonal to encoder choice, SVL pretraining enhances representation quality and enables open-world multimodal understanding while retaining spike efficiency.